-On the topic of Indian hobbyists, cultural appropriation and why these people do it and vehemently feel they have the right to be “Indian hobbyists” or some even make up “native sounding” names, choose a tribe, gather a following by saying they’re native (when they’re really German, etc.).
-Most ignore or simply do not care what their lies and playacting take away from true natives, negatively influencing their next generation of with “half-truths”.
+While it is absolutely true that some Germans (or other Europeans) are sincerely looking for connection to native peoples, wishing to learn different, healthy ways of living, physically and spiritually, there are others who combine problematic aspects of German society past and present in their practices.
+Colonizer privilege.
+On the topic of Indian hobbyists, cultural appropriation and why some people do it and vehemently feel they have the right to be “Indian hobbyists”, with some even make up “native sounding” names, choosing a tribe, and gathering a following by saying they’re native (when they’re really German, etc.).
+Some ignore or don’t seem to care what harm such practices can cause both natives and non-natives, negatively influencing their next generation of with “half-truths”.

-One of the most important things they dismiss or won’t acknowledge, and what causes us so much anger for natives when anyone does this (and its a huge problem) is the way any minority might feel when someone is pretending to be them: They have not lived with the centuries of oppression, racism and genocide, part of which is still on-going for Native Americans, and the others we are still trying to recover from.
+One of the most important things they dismiss or won’t acknowledge, and what causes frustration for natives when anyone does this (and its a huge problem) is the way any minority might feel when someone is pretending to be them: They have not lived with the centuries of oppression, racism and genocide, much of which is still on-going for Native Americans.
 Until 1978 in the USA, it was considered a criminal, arresting offense to practice our beliefs and ceremonies, and our many of our dances, our patterns, our symbols, clothing or regalia are part of our beliefs.
+Residential schools, assimilation concentration camps children over the age of 4 were taken from their communities were not closed in the USA until thr 1980s.
+In Canada until 1996, native children were still forcibly or coercively taken away from their parents and communities.
+Other on-going genocidal, ethnocial and racist treatments continue such as policies and laws that force adoption and fostering of native children with white families.

-Truly, they are simply Pretendians no matter how authentic they try to be or if a comparative few natives facilitate their play, or the ones who think its just fun to do sometimes to fantasize.
-Fantasize about being raped, murdered or having your family, your children raped and murdered in front of you.
-Losing your homes, your land.
+If you want to fantasize about being native, fantasize about being raped, murdered or having your family, your children raped and murdered in front of you.
+Losing your homes, your land, being starved to death.
 Being taken away from your family, (historical and still on-going Lakota People’s Law Project).
 Forced sterilization.
 Denial services, mockery, being spit at or having things thrown at you (Lakota 57)…just for being Indian.
-I could go on.
-The rejection of such playacting and our anger, though dignified, is justified though we still strive to concentrate on progress: revitalization and resurgence.
+And by people that look just like “you”, if you’re a white European.
+So, I could go on.
+The rejection of such playacting and the anger, though dignified, is justified.
+Although natives are striving to concentrate on progress: revitalization and resurgence, a part of healing IS addressing and lessening behaviors and practices that are clearly researched and shown to be harmful.
+Part of that is standing up and saying, “No more.”

 Also on topic: